apapli/ai-demos/README.md

 # Azure AI Demos

-Contained here are some demo scripts to help you understand how OpenAI can be used.
+Contained here are some demo scripts to help you understand how Azure AI (Machine Learning and Generative AI) can be used.
 There are a few setup steps you need to do (but not many).

 ## Demo 1: Auto ML